micropython/micropython/docs/library/ubluetooth.rst

             elif event == _IRQ_GATTC_READ_DONE:
                 # A gattc_read() has completed.
                 # Note: The value_handle will be zero on btstack (but present on NimBLE).
+                # Note: Status will be zero on success, implementation-specific value otherwise.
                 conn_handle, value_handle, status = data
             elif event == _IRQ_GATTC_WRITE_DONE:
                 # A gattc_write() has completed.
                 # Note: The value_handle will be zero on btstack (but present on NimBLE).
+                # Note: Status will be zero on success, implementation-specific value otherwise.
                 conn_handle, value_handle, status = data
             elif event == _IRQ_GATTC_NOTIFY:
                 # A peripheral has sent a notify request.